congomongo/congomongo/readme.markdown

 Recent Changes
 --------------

+Now available from clojars via leiningen.
 Added skip and limit to fetch.
 Patched ClojureDBObject to call clojure.lang.RT so it
 will create ArrayMaps/HashMaps as appropriate.
-Should get all deps onto clojars soon.

 Summary
 ---------